Milind-Blaze/Advanced_topics_in_communications_TA/Assignment1/README.md

 ## Contents

 - **```OFDM_ideal.m```**: A MATLAB script that simulates a bits to bits OFDM system.
 Even though the problem statement does not require that OFDM be implemented, this is done as it does not affect the results (FFT/IFFT does not affect Gaussian noise).
-The output is a plot of BER vs Eb by N0 for 4, 16, 64 and 256 QAM.
+The output is a plot of BER vs Eb/N0 for 4, 16, 64 and 256 QAM.

 ## Useful resources